Why Change Management is Especially Important in Times of Cost-Cutting Programs in Organisations

 What is the purpose of change management?

-Minimizing Resistance: Cost-cutting programs often lead to uncertainty, fear, and resistance among employees.
-Change management helps address these fears and minimize resistance through transparent communication, inclusion, and employee empowerment.
+Minimising Resistance: Cost-cutting programs often lead to uncertainty, fear, and resistance among employees.
+Change management helps address these fears and minimise resistance through transparent communication, inclusion, and employee empowerment.

 Example: Regular information sessions, workshops, or feedback rounds help clear up misunderstandings and build trust at various levels.
 This helps reduce resistance as everyone understands the necessity of the change and feels heard.